-- Do not use foods that will spoil while waiting for cooking to start, such as dishes with milk or eggs, cream soups, and cooked meats or fish.
+- Do not use foods that will spoll while waiting for cooking to start, such as dishes with milk or eggs, cream soups, and cooked meats or fish.
 Any food that has to wait for cooking to start should be very cold or frozen before it is put in the oven.
-MOST UNFROZEN FOODS SHOULD NEVER STAND MORE THAN TWO HOURS BEFORE COOKING STARTS. - Do not allow food to remain in oven for more than two hours after end of cooking cycle.
+MOST UNFROZEN FOODS SHOULD NEVER STAND MORE THAN TWO HOURS BEFORE COOKING STARTS. - Do not use foods containing baking powder or yeast when using delay start.
+They will not rise properly. - Do not allow food to remain in oven for more than two hours after end of cooking cycle.